openrfsense/openrfsense.github.io/pages/backend/configuration.md

 The static configuration for the backend is loaded from a valid YAML file and from environment variables.

 ## Configuration file
-A valid YAML file for the backend (most/all values populated) would look like the following:
+A valid YAML file for the backend (most/all values populated with the defaults) would look like the following:

 ```yaml
 # Backend server configuration